-Ilianna Ginnis is an Interior Architect (Honours) a current Ph.D.
+Ilianna Ginnis is an Interior Architectural Designer (Honours) a current Ph.D.
 Candidate within the Design Health Collab at Monash University, and a caregiver for persons with disability.

 As an emerging designer, Ilianna is passionate about engagement, participation and the response we have to architecture and the interior, using a fusion of visual receptivity and useful purpose, both in the tangible and intangible sense.
 Ilianna prides herself on designing with consciousness, creating interventions that extend the ordinary intentions of architecture, multi-disciplinary as well as sensory design for people with neurodevelopmental disabilities, focusing on communication, specifically behavioural and non-verbal, to stimulate design processes.